divio/divio-cloud-docs/how-to/debug-deployment-problems.rst

 Does the Control Panel show a "Last deployment failed" message?
     * :ref:`debug-cp-deployment-failed`
-    * :ref:`The Control Panel does not shows a Last deployment failed message
+    * :ref:`The Control Panel does not show a Last deployment failed message
       <debug-cp-deployment-not-failed>`